Orthogonal Dice: The Orthogonal Dice

 Now that we have identified $\mathcal{S}$, we give statistical properties of $\mathcal{S}$.
 Towards this, the following proposition gives the mean, variance, and covariance of orthogonal die random measures.
+This is restatement of the statistics of the mixed binomial process.
+Then we give a couple remarks.

-\begin{prop}[Mean, variance, and covariance of $N$] Let $N=(\kappa_{mn},\nu)$ be an orthogonal die random measure on $(E,\mathcal{E})$.
-Then the mean and variance of $Nf$ for $f\in\mathcal{E}_+$ are given by and are known as Campbell's formulas.
-The covariance of $Nf$ and $Ng$ for arbitrary $f,g\in\mathcal{E}_+$ is \end{prop}\begin{proof}These follow from the formulas of the mixed binomial process and the definition of orthogonality.\end{proof}
+\begin{samepage} \begin{prop}[Campbell] Let $N=(\kappa_{m,n},\nu)$ be an orthogonal die random measure on $(E,\mathscr{E})$ and put $c=(m+n)/2$.
+Then the Laplace functional of $N$ is the mean and variance of $Nf$ (Campbell's formulas) for $f\in\mathscr{E}_{\ge0}$ are and the covariance of $Nf$ and $Ng$ for arbitrary $f,g\in\mathscr{E}_{\ge0}$ is \end{prop}\end{samepage}\begin{proof}These follow from the formulas of the mixed binomial process and the definition of orthogonality.\end{proof} \begin{rem}[No distributional closure of dice] The law of the restriction is not uniform for $0<a<1$, i.e. uniform random measures are not closed under thinning. \end{rem}